Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 Sets of zero harmonic measure (or zero logarithmic capacity) need not be small in an absolute geometric sense.
 Indeed, recall that the set of maverick points in our proof of Theorem~\ref{thm:rippon} has full harmonic measure when seen from another complementary domain of the Lakes of Wada continuum, and hence has Hausdorff dimension at least $1$ by a result of Makarov; see~\cite[Section~VIII.2]{garnett-marshall05}.
 By a further application of our construction, we can strengthen the example as follows.

-\begin{thm}[Maverick points of positive Lebesgue measure] There exists a transcendental entire function $f$ with an escaping or oscillating wandering domain $U$ such that the set of non-maverick points on $\partial U$ has Hausdorff dimension $1$, while the set of maverick points contains a continuum of positive Lebesgue measure. \end{thm}
+\begin{thm}[Maverick points of positive Lebesgue measure] There exists a transcendental entire function $f$ with a wandering domain $U$ such that the set of non-maverick points on $\partial U$ has Hausdorff dimension $1$, while the set of maverick points contains a continuum of positive Lebesgue measure.
+The wandering domain in this example can be chosen to be either escaping or oscillating. \end{thm}